 And yet, despite enjoying the book I did find some of it to be problematic.

-Horowitz captures the close-mindedness of his small town characters quite well — almost too well.
+Horowitz captures the close-mindedness of his small-town characters quite well — almost too well.
 Whodunit readers expect to encounter insular thinking from townsfolk, so that’s no surprise.
 But what concerns me is the narrow-mindedness of the second layer of characters, such as the acquaintances and coworkers of Alan Conway.
-Alan’s sexuality is brought up by various family members on multiple occasions in an “oh, I don’t really care, but… I actually do really care” sort of way that does nothing for the story other than demonstrate that the characters are somewhat homophobic.
-And honestly, if Horowitz did something to acknowledge this veiled homophobia, I don’t think I would have an issue with it, but he just leaves those vague references to sit in the story in a way that is unsettling.
+Alan’s sexuality is brought up by various family members on multiple occasions in an “oh, I don’t really care, but… I actually do really care” sort of way that does nothing for the story other than demonstrating that the characters are somewhat homophobic.
+And honestly, if Horowitz did something to acknowledge this veiled homophobia, I don’t think I would have an issue with it, but he just leaves those vague references to sit in the story in an unsettling way.
 It comes off as though Horowitz isn’t entirely comfortable with Alan’s sexuality either, but he likes the dimension that it gives his book, so he makes the point of bringing it up awkwardly in conversation as if to prove that it isn’t normal.
 It feels weird and the story would be just fine without it.

 What is troubling about Andreas’ involvement isn’t that he is a weak character.
 Rather, it is quite the opposite.
 Like many before him, Horowitz falls back on the trope of cleanly resolving the calamity at hand with a male rescuer who just happens to be in the right place at the right time — enter, Andreas